robotstech/opensource-project/README.md

 ```

 ### Installation
-Give a step by step installation procedure of the application and integration of the application into another application if necessary. <b>Make this procedure succinct.</b><br/> You can add illustrated examples of the steps if needed to aid the user of the application or other contributors.
+Give a step-by-step installation procedure of the application and integration of the application into another application if necessary. <b>Make this procedure succinct.</b><br/> You can add illustrated examples of the steps if needed to aid the user of the application or other contributors.

 ## Usage/In-depth API Documentation.
 Provide usage information for all users and contributors.
 Usage information should include using on local environment, test environment, and/or production environment.
 If the API is not so robust, the documentation for it can be directly added to the README file.
 If there is too much to fit in one place, or you need more documentation features, this is where the link to an external site or file will be.